 LinkedIn holds a meaningful mass of data for careerists and companies.
 Using LinkedIn, one can study an industry, a company, a group of professionals, or skills spread across a field.
 Additionally, the movement within companies and industries can be studied, as well as the progression of individuals or defined groups.

-As a job searcher, how can this help you?
 By studying employees within a company, you can assess the skills associated with certain positions within that company.
 You can also see other characteristics and education that company values in an employee.
 Knowing that, a job searcher may assess their particular fit within that company or position.

 You may wonder how an average person without sophisticated programming skills can access and mine the data universe within LinkedIn.
 Presently, you may not be able to run reports of employee profiles within a particular company, or skill sets by employer or occupation.
 However, it is reasonable to assume this will be available in the not-too-distant future.